World Governance Index

+These aggregate indicators are based on the views of a large number of enterprise, citizen, and expert survey respondents in both industrial and developing countries.
+The indicators draw from over 30 individual data sources produced by a variety of survey institutes, think tanks, non-governmental organizations, international organizations, and private sector firms.

+The 2022 WGI update includes significant revisions to the underlying source data, which affect the data for earlier years in the WGI dataset.
+This latest release supersedes previous releases.

 Background

-Developing a set of indicators in order to produce a World Governance Index (WGI) is a long and complex undertaking.
-The idea is to measure a contemporary concept which, in spite of the fact that it is historically rooted, that there are frameworks in which it is currently applied, that it is implemented by identified actors, and that there is agreement on the diagnosis of its afflictions, it is as yet far from having been "stabilized."
+Creating a set of indicators for the World Governance Index (WGI) is a comprehensive and complex process.
+The objective is to measure a modern concept that, despite its historical roots, is currently applied in certain frameworks and implemented by identified entities.
+Although there is agreement on diagnosing its challenges, it is still far from being fully "stabilized".

-Basing their work on the United Nations Millennium Declaration, which was the subject of unprecedented U.N. consensus among the heads of state and government who adopted it in 2000, a team of researchers of the Forum for a new World Governance (FnWG), made up of Gustavo Marín, Arnaud Blin, and Renaud François, focused its research on the five main concepts defining the application framework of world governance and constituting key goals to be reached by 2015:
+Drawing from the United Nations Millennium Declaration, which was unanimously adopted by heads of state and government in 2000, a team of researchers from the Forum for a new World Governance (FnWG), consisting of Gustavo Marín, Arnaud Blin, and Renaud François, concentrated their research on five core concepts that outline the application framework of world governance and represent key objectives to be achieved by 2015: